symbol/symbol-docs/source/concepts/account.rst

     It appears that in general, to break an n bit elliptic curve public key, the effort is 2^(n/2), or about 3.4*10^38, basic operations.

-    The public key of an account is stored on the blockchain with the first transaction issued.
+    The public key of an account is stored in the blockchain with the first issued transaction.
 An account which has not issued any transaction has its public key field empty.

     **Address**